pascaldekloe/redis/README.md

 • Subscription receival does not allocate any memory.
 • Unix domain sockets make a big improvement over TCP.

-Redis.conf needs `client-output-buffer-limit pubsub 256mb 256mb 60` to prevent
-`scheduled to be closed ASAP for overcoming of output buffer limits` during pub/sub benchmarks.

 The following results were measured with Redis version 7, Go version 1.20, on an Apple M1.

 ```